TylerSeiford/apriltag-pdfs/README.md

 # AprilTag PDFs

 This repository contains pre-generated PDFs of [AprilTag 3][apriltags] tags.
-Currently available tags are from the `tag36h11` family, in sizes of 100mm and 200mm, in US Letter and A4 paper sizes.
+Currently available tags are from the `tag36h11` and `tag16h5` families, in sizes of 100mm, 200mm, and 8in, in US Letter and A4 paper sizes.

   [apriltags]: https://github.com/AprilRobotics/apriltag

 ## Generation

-The tags were converted from PNG source files from the [apriltag-imgs][] repository using [ImageMagick][].
+The tags were converted from PNG source files from the [apriltag-imgs][] repository using ImageMagick.
 Thanks to @cbteeple for initially developing the technique.

   [apriltag-imgs]: https://github.com/AprilRobotics/apriltag-imgs
   [ImageMagick]: https://imagemagick.org/